Entangling Power and Its Deviation: A Quantitative Analysis on Input-State Dependence and Variability in Entanglement Generation: Entangling Power and Entangling Power Deviation of Two-Qubit Gates

 We examine the family of CU gates, where an arbitrary single-qubit unitary $\hat{u}$ is conditionally applied to the target qubit if the control qubit is in state $\ket{1}$, and the identity otherwise:

 The CU gates is a fundamental component of quantum computing and appear widely in quantum algorithms.
 Analyzing their EP and EPD reveals how asymmetry and control-based interactions shape the distribution of entanglement generation.
-Specific choices of $\hat{u}$ recover well-known two-qubit gates such as CNOT and CP, which we first revisit.
+Specific choices of $\hat{u}$ recover well-known two-qubit gates such as CNOT and CP.

 {\em Controlled-NOT (CNOT) Gate.}---The CNOT gate corresponds to the case $\hat{u} = \hat{\sigma}_x$, where $\hat{\sigma}_x$ is the Pauli-$X$ operator.
 Its matrix representation is

 Using {\bf Proposition~\ref{prop:2}} and {\bf Proposition~\ref{prop:3}}, EP and EPD of the CNOT gate are computed as